 Both papers are worth 80 marks each.
 The iGCSE is graded from G to A*.
 Each exam is two hours long.

-Throughout the course we try to ensure that the key skills needed for the exams are accessed through materials and topics that play to boys’ interests in order to keep them as motivated as possible.
+Throughout the course we try to ensure that the key skills needed for the exams are accessed through materials and topics that play to students’ interests in order to keep them as motivated as possible.
 This includes the use of media texts.
-We recognise that the interpretative nature of the subject is a challenge for our boys and find that plenty of practise and a structured approach to responses is of great benefit when it comes to exams; if they are familiar with how to structure a response the analysis of the language becomes less of a difficulty.
+We recognise that the interpretative nature of the subject can be a challenge for our students and find that plenty of practise and a structured approach to responses is of great benefit when it comes to exams; if they are familiar with how to structure a response the analysis of the language becomes less of a difficulty.

-When preparing for the writing paper we try to ensure that the boys know which style they prefer (narrative, or descriptive) so that they are confident with extended writing and not fazed by having to write a significant amount.
-We use word processing in the classroom and when this becomes a ‘normal way of working’ it is an automatic access arrangement for the exams.
+When preparing for the writing paper, we try to ensure that the students know which style they prefer (narrative, or descriptive) so that they are confident with extended writing and not fazed by having to write a significant amount.
+We use word processing in the classroom and when this becomes a ‘normal way of working’ it is applied for as an access arrangement for the exams.
 We work closely with Occupational Therapy to ensure that any physical issues with handwriting are supported to enable those who choose to handwrite their exam responses to do so successfully.

 We also offer Cambridge iGCSE Literature.
 This requires students to study two plays, a novel and a selection of poetry.
 Texts are chosen from a prescribed list set by the exam board.
 There are two exams; Paper 1 is Drama, Paper 2 is Poetry and Prose.
 Both papers are marked out of 50 marks.
 It is graded from G to A*.
 Each exam is I hour 30 minutes.